 Seeking a great adventure on the water?
 Eager to experience blackfin tuna fishing?
 You won’t regret booking with Captain Keith.
+Our service areas include Anna Maria Island, Holmes Beach, Longboat Key and Sarasota.
 You’ll be telling your friends about your enjoyable experience and how much you learned, not only about fishing in the ocean, but also how to clean and fillet your catch.
 You will leave with your fish bagged in ice, ready to take home and prepare in the manner you desire.

 A fishing charter trip with Captain Keith is always a great experience.
 A family man, and a US Coast Guard-licensed mariner, Captain Keith considers your superior experience of primary importance.
 Seafood Charters knows the topography of the ocean, so your group of family or friends will be taken to the best areas where the fish species you seek are known to congregate.
 Captain Keith is eager to share his much valuable knowledge with those who book his fishing charters.